Circle up, Go round the town.

 She was hooked.
 In 1999, Sue received a sabbatical from her teaching job and a Travel/Study grant from the Jerome Foundation of Minneapolis-St. Paul.
 With this time and money, Sue travelled extensively in the southeastern and northeastern US, interviewing callers and dancing in as many contexts as possible, from small community dances to huge festivals.
 This extensive travel in the early stages of her calling career gave her the opportunity to gather her material in the valued oral tradition -- which she continues to do to this day.
 Following her sabbatical, Sue spent three more years in the music classroom before she moved to the country and launched to full-time calling.

-In addition to being a caller and teacher, Sue is also a captivating flatfoot dancer in the Appalachian clogging tradition.
-She danced for seven years with the internationally known Wild Goose Chase Cloggers and currently dances with Shoefly! of Gays Mills, Wisconsin.
+In addition to being a caller and teacher, Sue is also a flatfoot dancer in the Appalachian clogging tradition.
+She danced for seven years with the internationally known Wild Goose Chase Cloggers and subsequently with Shoefly! of Gays Mills, Wisconsin.
 Sue has taught people of all ages to enjoy the rhythmic delights of flatfoot clogging.
-At ease leading songs in all kinds of settings, Sue is an accomplished musician who plays piano, guitar, jawharp, accordion, spoons, banjo -- and now, ukelele.
+At ease leading songs in all kinds of settings, Sue is an accomplished musician who plays piano, guitar, banjo, ukelele, spoons, jawharp, and a bit of accordion.